Canada Gross Domestic Product: Nominal

 CA: GDP: USD: Adjusted Net National Income

 CA: GDP: USD: Adjusted Net National Income data was reported at 1,605.548 USD bn in 2021.
 This records an increase from the previous number of 1,329.216 USD bn for 2020.
-CA: GDP: USD: Adjusted Net National Income data is updated yearly, averaging 498.267 USD bn from Dec 1970 to 2021, with 52 observations.
+CA: GDP: USD: Adjusted Net National Income data is updated yearly, averaging 498.267 USD bn from Dec 1970 (Median) to 2021, with 52 observations.
 The data reached an all-time high of 1,605.548 USD bn in 2021 and a record low of 72.813 USD bn in 1970.
 CA: GDP: USD: Adjusted Net National Income data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Canada – Table CA.World Bank.WDI: Gross Domestic Product: Nominal.
 Adjusted net national income is GNI minus consumption of fixed capital and natural resources depletion.;World Bank staff estimates based on sources and methods in World Bank's 'The Changing Wealth of Nations: Measuring Sustainable Development in the New Millennium' (2011).;Gap-filled total;

 Last Frequency Range

-1,332,263.447 2020 yearly 1970 - 2020
+1,605,547.834 2021 yearly 1970 - 2021

-View Canada's CA: GDP: USD: Adjusted Net National Income from 1970 to 2020 in the chart:
+View Canada's CA: GDP: USD: Adjusted Net National Income from 1970 to 2021 in the chart:

 Canada CA: GDP: USD: Adjusted Net National Income